 Most of us found we ate closest to Pollan's industrial organic model, but were very interested in either raising our own food or supporting local farmer's markets.
 Some of us avoid certain foods (I don't eat octopus, because it is so smart), but most of us still eat pretty broadly.

-A dvd that was recommended was Woody Harrelson's Go Further, where he learns how much pus and blood is in non-organic milk!
+A dvd that was recommended was Woody Harrelson's Go

 For our potluck we decided to eat either corn related items (oh, the irony!) and try out different types of beef sliders, cooked on some Foreman grills.

-Dawn – yard raised organic deviled eggs
+Dawn – yard raised organic d

 Denene – mini buns